aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 // It's often convenient to use a subtype of js.Object
 // non-native JS trait
 trait ToDoProps extends js.Object {
-  val todo: ToDo // has property "name" val remove: Unit => Unit
+  var todo: ToDo // has property "name" var remove: Unit => Unit
   // look no children on this props...
 }